Open Gaps

 The de Sitter horizon radiates at the Gibbons-Hawking temperature TGH = hbar H/(2pi kB).
 Whether this thermal background destabilizes observer loops depends on the detailed interaction between GH radi

 Step 8 defines the level-indexed quantities (Lambdaneff, S(n)) and the cross-level consistency constraint (Proposition 8.3).
-Conjecture 8.9 identifies the boundary condition (double saturation).
-[Cont
+Conjectures 8.9a–8.9b split the bridge-determination question into a topolo

 Thermo Extensions